 6. What to see in the Basilica of St. John Lateran?

-The original complex that constituted the church of St. John Lateran was almost completely demolished in the 16th century, but some remains and the ancient basilica (rebuilt by the architect Francesco Borromini in the 17th century) managed to survive.
-What can be seen today in this church?
+The original complex that constituted the temple of St. John Lateran was almost completely demolished in the sixteenth century but some remains and the ancient basilica (rebuilt by the architect Francesco Borromini in the seventeenth century) managed to survive.
+What can you see today in this church?

 Interior of the basilica